pysat/pysat/docs/examples.rst

 Code Examples
 =============

 Pysat tends to reduce certain science data investigations to the construction of a routine(s) that makes that investigation unique, a call to a seasonal analysis routine, and some plotting commands.
 Several demonstrations are offered in this section.
+The full code for each example is available in the repository in the demo folder.

 Seasonal Occurrence by Orbit
 ----------------------------